allysonyoung/microblog/README.md

   * Source: https://github.com/phoenixframework/phoenix

 ## Expected Behavior of Microblog application

+### HW07 (Security & Polish)
+  * Implement profile security with secure password hashes using [Comeonin](https://github.com/riverrun/comeonin) (a password hashing library for Elixir).
+  * Slight changes to app layout and navigation, including: redirecting landing page to the 'Welcome'/register a user page, small style clean ups, remove unnecessary links, add necessary links.
+  * Non-HTTPS requests are now redirected to the HTTPS site by Nginx.

+### HW06 (Real Time Updates, Continuous Integration Setup)
+  * Added functionality of having real time updates using web sockets.
+Message title, content, user who posted the message, and a link the the message show page is added to the top of the message feed.
+  * Travis CI was also set up.

+### HW05 (Likes)
+To like a message:
+  * You must be logged in as a user to be able to a like a message.
+  * Once you're logged in, go to the 'Messages' feed and click 'Show' on a message.
+  There, you can find a 'Like' button under the message contents.
+You'd have to refresh the page to see the list of likes.
+  * A list of users who have liked the message will appear under the message contents.
+  * Future functionality improvement: Add 'Unlike' or delete likes.

 ### HW04 (Logging In, Logging Out, Follow Functionality)
 To log in as a user: